SirChristianWilliam/cjg/README.md

 ###### Mobile bottom overview
 ![Screenshot](./public/READmeImages/MobileBottomOverview.png)

-### All images aside from the profile photo & the Coldwell Banker logo image are property of SirChristianWilliam
+### All images aside from the profile photo & the Coldwell Banker logo image are property of SirChristianWilliam.
+Not to say you can't use them, I'm just saying I make some pretty sweet images.